 Are public consultations still going ahead?

-Most public consultations are postponed at present.
+Public consultations will still take place on planning documents.
 Our Statement of Community Involvement contains information on how we will be engaging with the community at the current time.

 Recovery – opportunities and process changes